On this page, we will explain the procedures for creating and running tests on various combinations of local PC environments.

 1. Android real device + apk file test

-Figure 1 Specifying the target OS and app for Android
+Figure 1.
+Specify the OS and app for Android.

-Figure 2 Copying the apk file path name
+Figure 2.
+Copy the apk file path name.

-Next, before pressing the button to connect to the device, connect the Android real device to the PC with the USB cable.
+Next, before clicking the button to connect to the device, connect the Android real device to the PC with the USB cable.
 Unlock the device.
-Furthermore, the Allow USB debugging dialog box will appear (Figure 3), so press OK to allow debugging.
+Furthermore, the Allow USB debugging dialog box will appear, so tap OK to allow debugging.

-After connecting the device, if you press the Connect button (Figure 4) on the Edit test case page, and wait for a while, the apk file app will be installed on the real device, and the app will launch.
+After connecting the device, when you click Connect, and wait for a while, the apk file app will be installed on the real device, and the app will launch.

 You can then acquire the screen capture, and create and run the test for this app.